AndFroSwe/pico_w_mqtt/readme.md

 Raspberry Pi Pico W executable for MQTT communication.
 Is based on the [LwIP](https://savannah.nongnu.org/projects/lwip/) library implementation that comes bundled with [pico_sdk](https://github.com/raspberrypi/pico-sdk).

+The purpose is to have a basic implementation of the API to build upon.

 ## Usage

 The pico_sdk is included as a submodule and needs to be pulled along with this repo.